9 Cape Town Beaches: The Best Spots For A Great Escapade

 The exclusive residential area features the most expensive homes in South Africa.
 If you manage to glimpse at the sweeping views over the Atlantic Ocean from one of the front yards, you might understand why people pay millions to live here.

-Hands down, the best view of the small bay is from the top of the Table Mountain.
+Hands down, the best view of the small bay is from the top of Table Mountain.
 If you visit the Table Top, you’ll also notice a little bit further South the next Cape Town beach on the list – Camps Bay.

 4. Camps Bay: Satisfy Your Thirst For Fashion And Culture